dictation-toolbox/dragonfly/README.rst

     pip install dragonfly

+### TODO Update this section to mention release candidates and link to both RTD stable/latest builds ###

 If you are installing this on Linux, you will also need to install the `wmctrl <https://www.freedesktop.org/wiki/Software/wmctrl/>`__, `xdotool
 <https://www.semicomplete.com/projects/xdotool/>`__ and `xsel